pzmosquito/mr-router5/package/README.md

 const processData = ({ carriedData }) => console.log(carriedData);

-// define route tree
 const routeTree = new RouteTree([
     new RouteView({name: "user", path: "/user"}, UserComponent)
-        .addDataLoaders(
+        // add data loaders to route view .addDataLoaders(
-            new DataLoader(getData), // data resolved here can be carried over to next data loader. new DataLoader(processData), // this will log "test data" )
+            new DataLoader(getData), // data resolved or returned can be carried over to next data loader. new DataLoader(processData), // this will log "test data" )

+        /**
+         * mark the position for calling global data loaders.
+         *
+         * NOTE, it doesn't insert global data loaders, it only
+         * marks the position to call global loaders during data loading.
+         *
-        .mergeDataLoaders() // call global data loaders after `addDataLoaders()`, global loaders can be defined later.
+         * Therefore global data loaders can be defined at anytime,
+         * and will be included during data loading.
+         **/
+        .mergeDataLoaders()

 ]);

+/**
-// add global data loader to route tree.
+ * add global data loader to route tree.
+ *
-// global loaders will not be auto loaded, you need to call `mergeDataLoaders()` to tell route view to load it. routeTree.addDataLoaders(new DataLoader(checkAuth));
+ * NOTE, global loaders will not be auto loaded,
+ * you will need to call `mergeDataLoaders()` to mark the route view to load it.
+ **/
+routeTree.addDataLoaders(new DataLoader(checkAuth));

 const router = createRouter(routeTree.getRoutes(), {});